Clover POS Review: User-friendly Square Alternative

 - Little oversight of third-party resellers means contracts vary in quality

-When to Use an Alternative:
+Who Should Use an Alternative:

-- Businesses with no preferred merchant account: Choose one of our recommended POS with built-in payment processing
+- Businesses with no preferred merchant account

-- Businesses with fast-moving inventory: Opt for a provider with better inventory management control system
+- Businesses with fast-moving inventory

 Fiserv, which owns Clover and is the direct seller, does not have a very favorable reputation when it comes to providing merchant services to small businesses (learn more about that in our Fiserv review).